 What is this film about?

 The film is an insight into four architecturally identical apartments in the Tartu area of Annelinn, portraying the lives of the people inhabiting them.
 The similarity between the residents’ architectural conditions is contrasted by the diversity of their individual identities and dreams.
-The House seeks to explore identity and the human condition from the exterior of a concrete shell.
+The House seeks to explore identity and the human condition with the outset in a concrete shell.

 Where did you get the inspiration for this topic?